Buying real estate in Vietnam?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Vietnam versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-Where do Americans typically choose to live or invest in Vietnam, and why?
+Where do Americans most often choose to settle in Vietnam, and what makes these areas attractive?

 It's something we develop in our Vietnam property pack.